-We recognize that the success of our safety and health program is contingent and dependent upon support from the Commissioners' Court, management, and supervisors, as well as all employees of the county.
+We recognize that the success of our safety and health process is contingent and dependent upon support from the Commissioners' Court, management, and supervisors, as well as all employees of the county.
+While on county property, suppliers that provide goods and services also have a responsibility to do so in a safe manner and with an eye towards accident prevention.

 The Loss Control Committee will establish avenues to solicit and receive comments, information, and assistance from employees about safety and health.
-If you have any questions or concerns about employee safety and health, please contact the individual appointed by your county as the contact for Safety Coordinator or a Safety Committee member.
+If you have any questions or concerns about employee safety and health, please contact your team leader and/or the individual appointed by your county as the contact for these issues, the County Safety Coordinator.